-Options --with-internal-iswxxxxx, --with-internal-towlower and --with-internal-wcwidth were introduced in R 4.1.0.
-These control the replacement of the system wide-character classification (such as iswprint), case-changing (wctrans) and width (wcwidth and wcswidth) functions by ones contained in the R sources.
+Options --with-internal-iswxxxx, --with-internal-towlower and --with-internalwcwidth control the replacement of the system wide-character classification (such as iswprint), case-changing (wctrans) and width (wcwidth and wcswidth) functions by ones contained in the R sources.
 Replacement of the classification functions has been done for many years on macOS and AIX (and Windows): option --with-internal-iswxxxxx allows this to be suppressed on those platforms or used on others.
-Replacing the case-changing functions was new in R 4.1.0 and became the default on macOS (and on Windows since R 4.2.0).
+Replacing the case-changing functions is the default on macOS and Windows.
 Replacement of the width functions has also been done for many years and remains the default.
 These options will only matter to those working with non-ASCII character data, especially in languages written in a non-Western script8 (which includes 'symbols' such as emoji).
-Note that one of those iswxxxxx is iswprint which is used to decide whether to output a character as a glyph or as a '\U{xxxxxx}' escape-for example, try '"\U1f600"', an emoji.
+Note that one of those iswxxxxx is iswprint which is used to decide whether to output a character as a glyph or as a '\U{xxxxx}' escape-for example, try '"\U1f600"', an emoji.
 The width functions are of most importance in East Asian locale: their values differ between such locales.
 (Replacing the system functions provides a degree of platform-independence (including to OS updates) but replaces it with a dependence on the R version.)